Kaddu-Hacker/Bunny-run2/README.md

 adb connect <IP_ADDRESS>:<CONNECTION_PORT>
 ```

-*(The connection port is shown on the main Wireless Debugging screen, different from pairing port)*
+*(The connection port is shown on the main Wireless Debugging screen — it is different from the pairing port)*

 5. Verify: